sagesolar/Corpus-of-Taylor-Swift/README.md

 ###  Code / Title / SubTitle / Year

-An album's code, title, subtitle (if any) and release year.
+These columns provide an album's code, title, subtitle (if any) and release year.

 > [!NOTE]
 > For 'Taylor's Version' albums, the year is set to the 'TV' release year.